 Tomatillos are ripe when they have filled the husk (oftentimes splitting it open) and are firm.
-When buying tomatillos in their husk, look for tomatillos that have filled or split their husk.
-If they haven’t gotten to that size then they were harvested too early, which can affect their flavor.
-Look for tomatillos without damaged skin as they will degrade quickly.
-If there is some damage you can easily remove it and use the rest of the tomatillo, but you will have to use them soon.
+When possible, look for tomatillos without damaged skin as they will degrade quickly.
+If there is some damage, you can easily remove it and use the rest of the tomatillo.

-Remove husks and any remainder of the stem before using.
-If using raw, core the tomatillos with a paring knife as you would a tomato or simply cut the top off (but this wastes a lot of the fruit) and trim around where the stem attaches.
+Preparation: remove husks and any remainder of the stem before using.
+If using raw, core the tomatillos with a paring knife as you would a tomato or simply cut the top off and trim around where the stem attaches.
 Removing the core is not absolutely necessary, but the core can be a little tough.
 Rinse tomatillos under cool water and let them dry in a colander or on a towel.
-The skin will feel sticky but that’s normal.
-There isn’t anything on it and you don’t need to try and rinse that off.

 Raw: slice and sprinkle tomatillos with some lime juice and salt for a refreshing snack.
 Chop or slice them and toss on a spring or summer salad.
 You can also chop and make a chunky salsa verde with onion, lime, cilantro, poblano, jalapeño, and garlic.
-Puree them raw and make a delicious sauce (like the mint one I mentioned at the beginning of the blog).
-Or you can just go all in and eat them whole.
+Puree them raw and make a delicious sauce.
+Or, eat them whole!
 Tomatillos are really delicious and refreshing on their own.

-Sautéing: slice or chop and lightly sauté with other summer vegetables for delicious, light stir-fries, fajitas, or tacos toppings.
+Sauté: slice or chop and lightly sauté with other summer vegetables for a delicious stir fry, fajitas, or tacos toppings.
 Lightly sautéed tomatillos are delicious on top of fish tacos with some pickled radish and daikon.

-Sauce: chop and cook down with onions, jalapenos, and lime, or green tomatoes, cardamom, and cayenne for variations of tomatillo sauce that can be canned as preserves or used in pies or cakes.
-There are many other options for sauces, just look up some recipes and have fun.
+Sauce: chop and cook down with onions, jalapeño, lime, or green tomatoes, cardamom, and cayenne for variations of tomatillo sauce that can be canned as preserves or used in pies or cakes.